jinalkast/GDSC-technical-assessment/fig3documentation/add_department.md

 # add_department
 ## Description
-Takes an employe e id and returns the name, department_name, and salary of the employee in a JSON object\
+Takes an employee id and returns the name, department_name, and salary of the employee in a JSON object
 ## Method
 post